sjkd23/Console/README.md

 You should see:

 - An embed in your raid channel
-- Buttons for Join / Organizer Panel
+- Buttons for Join / Leave / Organizer Panel
-- Class selection working when you join

 If that works, basic setup is good.